TheRealMarcusChiu/personal-website-2/content/fitness/2025-07-01/index.md

 He said, "show me what you mean".

 I got up the pull-up bar and then ripped out a muscle-up... surprised the **** out of me - I didn't think I was able to do it.
-I was training months weighted pull-ups without knowing I could do one..........
+I was training months on weighted pull-ups without knowing I could do one..........

 I wish I had a video lol